 Individuals can request copies of CCTV data which contains their personal information.
 Disclosure of data is covered by internal processes which are fully compliant with relevant legislation and codes of practice.
 2.7 How is access gained to the recorded images?
 Password controls are in place on the system.
 Hard copy requests for images will be required.
 2.8 How long are the images retained?
 30 days on the system.
 Images from an 'incident' may be stored for longer.
 2.9 How is information deleted?
 The data management system will automatically delete information after 30 days 2.10 When data is downloaded, or copied for release to a third party how is information recorded?
 Memory stick or secure, encrypted cloud-based exchange.
 2.11 What processes are in place to ensure that data protection responsibilities are understood by persons receiving the data?
 Each request for data by the public must be requested via a signed data release form.
 3 Data Protection Act 3.1 Can less privacy intrusive solutions achieve the same objectives?
 CCTV is a good solution to achieve the objects set out in 1.1.
 3.2 Are images of identifiable individuals required or could the scheme use other technology not capable of identifying individuals?
-The system must be capable of identifying individuals, as footage from the system could be used in both criminal and civil court cases.
-If the system did not have this capability, it would not be fit for purpose.
 3.3 Will the particular equipment/system of work being considered deliver the desired benefits now and remain suitable in the future?
 The service will remain a 24-hour service for the foreseeable future.
 3.4 What future demands may arise for wider use of images and how will you address these?
 The benefits of additional cameras will be considered as and when required.